Spray Nozzle Glossary & Technical Guide

 Ceramic

-Advanced material option for extreme wear resistance and chemical inertness.
+Advanced material for extreme wear resistance and chemical inertness.
 Extremely hard surface suitable for highly abrasive applications.
-Excellent thermal stability and resistance to erosion.
-Used in high-performance industrial applications where maximum durability is required.
-Superior performance in slurry and sand applications compared to tungsten carbide in certain conditions.
+Excellent thermal stability and erosion resistance.
+Used extensively in steel and metals processing and high-wear mining applications.

 Nozzle Components & Construction

-Understanding nozzle parts helps optimize selection and maintenance
+Understanding nozzle parts helps optimize selection, installation, and maintenance.

 Common Spray Applications